ClickCease

 Documentation Requirements for Clinicians

-Accurate documentation for enuresis includes:
+Accurate documentation for enuresis must include:

 • Client’s age and developmental level